 - Offer insight into developing successful information sessions.

 - Help you learn about and prepare for career fairs and related activities at the college.

 - Manage your visit so that you can make the most effective use of your time.

-Contact the Career Services Office at Columbia College at (573) 875-7425 or 7421 to discuss your individual needs to make your interviewing visit a successful one.
+Contact the Career Services Office at Columbia College at (573) 875-7425 to discuss your individual needs to make your interviewing visit a successful one.